mrded/dotfiles/README.md

 - Requires Python (2.6+ or 3.3+) support: `pip2 install --user neovim`
 - After installing you may have to run `:UpdateRemotePlugins`

+### Troubleshooting

+neovim sometimes may not install pluggins propperly.
+Try to run following:

+   :UpdateRemotePlugins

 ### vim-syntastic/syntastic

 - `npm install -g eslint babel-eslint eslint-plugin-react`